rticommunity/rticonnextdds-examples/examples/multichannel/java/README.txt

 On Windows systems run:

-rtiddsgen -language Java -example i86Win32jdk MarketData.idl
+rtiddsgen -language Java -example i86Win32jdk market_data.idl

 On UNIX systems (assuming you want to generate an example for i86Linux2.6gcc4.4.3) run:

-rtiddsgen -language Java -example i86Linux2.6gcc4.6.3jdk MarketData.idl
+rtiddsgen -language Java -example i86Linux2.6gcc4.6.3jdk market_data.idl

 You will see messages that look like this:

-File C:\local\MultiChannel\java\MarketDataSubscriber.java already exists and will not be replaced with updated content.
+File C:\local\MultiChannel\java\market_dataSubscriber.java already exists and will not be replaced with updated content.
 If you would like to get a new file with the new content, either remove this file or supply -replace option.
-File C:\local\MultiChannel\java\MarketDataPublisher.java already exists and will not be replaced with updated content.
+File C:\local\MultiChannel\java\market_dataPublisher.java already exists and will not be replaced with updated content.
 If you would like to get a new file with the new content, either remove this file or supply -replace option.
 File C:\local\MultiChannel\java\USER_QOS_PROFILES.xml already exists and will